 The first time I tried to make a garden flower, I slowly drilled a hole in the back of the plate in a shallow bowl of water using a Dremel Tool.
-It was time consuming.
+It was time-consuming.

 Although, again.
-Time consuming.
+Time-consuming.

-One of my friend’s liked the flower that I created and asked me to make her one too.
+One of my friends liked the flower that I created and asked me to make her one too.
 Again, I took to my first experience and tried to create another one.
 It went terribly wrong.
 I broke two plates trying to drill the holes.

 I decided to go out and find another way.
 An easier way.

 After browsing through the hardware store I found a simple solution for creating the flowers.
-It is a piece you can attached with cement glue to the back of the plate and then screw a copper pole for the stem.
+It is a piece you can attach with cement glue to the back of the plate and then screw a copper pole for the stem.

 If you can’t find the piece in your store you can order it online here: 1/2″ BELL COPPER PIPE HANGER or also here: Jones Stephens Corp.
-H83-050 Copper Pipe Hanger (Bell Type) (Pack of 25)
+H83-050 Copper Pipe Hanger

 Now you too can go out and create an entire garden of flowers using assorted recycled glass pieces.
 Use your creativity and always be on the lookout for new glass pieces to create more works of art.